AT A GLANCE

 One of the most common ailments among tourists in less developed countries is traveler’s diarrhea(gastrointestinal problems).
 You should try to minimize chances of getting it by avoiding potentially contaminated foods before the trip.
-We recommend our guests carry a supply of over the counter anti-diarrheal medication just as a general precaution.
+We recommend our guests carry a supply of anti-dihhreal medication just as a general precaution.

 National Geographic article “Top Ten White-Water Rafting” adventures and book Journeys of a Lifetime

 BOOK YOUR TRIP TODAY!